Heydon/inclusive-menu-button/README.md

 ## CSS

-You must include this styling for the menu system to work.
-It is just the bare minimum functional CSS.
-It's recommended you override these in the cascade to customize the appearance to your liking.
+The following functional styling is provided for the basic layout of an archetypal "dropdown" menu appearance.
+You can either override and add to these styles in the cascade or remove them altogether and start from scratch.

 ```css
 [data-inclusive-menu] {